OpenWIS/openwis-documentation/_posts/2016-07-07-OpenWIS-Technical-Committee-Jul-2016.md

 ---
 1. OpenWIS 3.14
 	1. Update to the patchable version of Java that Martin and Marc are working on for the portals and OpenAM.
 		1. MGo - So Marc and I identified either a 2 day or a 2 week fix and we went for the 2 day fix.
 It builds but there are issues during execution on the test environment.
 Probably a couple of days work for Marc to work through the dependencies.
-See https://openwis-association.ci.cloudbees.com/job/openwis-fix-openam-portals-java-version/
+See the [build job](https://openwis-association.ci.cloudbees.com/job/openwis-fix-openam-portals-java-version/).
 		2. PN - So when can we expect 3.14.7?
 		3. SO - Does Marc know what the exceptions are?
 		4. MGo - Yes.